 - 85% of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach (ITSMA)

 These numbers certainly sell the appeal of ABM, but is account-based marketing the right fit for you?
 Despite rising in popularity recently, ABM isn’t an ideal tactic for every single business.

-ABM is generally recognised to best suit bigger companies with more complex products or services who are operating in the B2B sector.
+ABM is generally recognised to best suit bigger companies with more complex products or services that are operating in the B2B sector.

 There are some who also believe that ABM works best for B2B companies that sell to large accounts or specific size accounts in one particular industry.
 On the other hand, there are others who think that you can utilise ABM tactics in any size of B2B organisations as long as the focus is still high-value accounts.

 If your organisation is on the smaller side, you don’t automatically need to rule out ABM but you do need to ensure it makes sense for your sales cycle.
 If your business relies on short term targets then ABM probably won’t be the right strategy for you.
-This is because it’s a long term approach focused around high quality personalised content as opposed to a hard hitting one-off sales method.
+This is because it’s a long term approach focused on high-quality personalised content as opposed to a hard-hitting one-off sales method.

 If you decide that you want to try ABM, the next step is deciding what type of ABM strategy to pursue.
 There are three main types of ABM which are: Strategic ABM, ABM Lite and Programmatic ABM.
 You might find it makes sense to use just one approach or a mix depending on your business and the resources you have available.

 At EnquiryLab we help complex technology businesses grow profitably using Inbound and Account-Based marketing strategies.
 We work as an extension to your marketing and sales teams ensuring that you meet the targets you set.
 If this sounds like something we can help you with then please get in touch with firstname.lastname@example.org or 01327 368378.